Tr – Azam Ali, an Ahmadi Moslem, Ch 00 – Introduction

 This is a true story of a man addressed as Chaudhri and named Azam Ali.
 His mission in life was to practice the teachings of the Holy Qor-aan as a real Moslem, an Ahmadi Moslem.

 I know a lawyer father who raised all his three children as lawyers.
 I know a doctor father who raised both his daughters as doctors.
 I know a businessman father who raised both his sons as businessman.
 I know a sportsman father who is raising all his three children as sportsmen.
-I know a community leader who raised his sons to step into his shoes.
 No wonder our Ahmadi Moslem father raised all seven of his living children as Ahmadi Moslems.

 This true story is how my father stands in my eyes even today – perceived in mind, preserved in memories, and presented in manuscript.
 All the lasting impressions he left on my mind until his transition in 1980 cannot be put in one document, but that is my perspective.